2016 Samoan general election: Campaign

+Party politics played a minor role in this election, as candidates in one-third of the constituencies solely consisted of either HRPP members or independent contestants affiliated with the party.
+Although both party leaders appeared in the media, presenting their party's platforms, many contenders chose to campaign primarily on their personal record.

 The HRPP released its manifesto in February 2016.
 The party promised to implement numerous developments, including an increase in employment, particularly amongst the youth, by bolstering apprenticeship and vocational training schemes to improve the rates of business establishment.
 Education was also a high priority for the party during the campaign.
 The HRPP pledged to extend the age of compulsory education from 14 to 17 years and to proceed with constructing schools throughout the country.
 The party also announced plans for healthcare development through a "Healthy Samoa" initiative.
 This plan included a boost in training health professionals, upgrading healthcare facilities and encouraging robust lifestyles via exercise throughout the country.
 Infrastructure development would continue under an additional term of the HRPP rule, including water sanitation, as would the party's efforts to combat climate change.

-During the campaign, prime minister Tuilaʻepa attacked the TSP's proposals, describing them as "weak" and "lacking substance."
+During the campaign, Prime Minister Malielegaoi attacked the TSP's proposals, describing them as "weak" and "lacking substance."
 He also claimed, "The biggest issue I see is that they are copying our ideas" and asserted that his government's plans were "solid" because they did not "…take guesses" when planning projects.
-Tuilaʻepa also questioned how the TSP would fund their initiatives.
+Malielegaoi also questioned how the TSP would fund their initiatives.
+Capital Radio Samoa predicted that the ruling party would win the elections.

-The Tautua Samoa Party, which released its manifesto in January 2016, promised to raise the minimum wage from WS$2.30 to WS$3.00 per hour.
-Party leader Palusalue Faʻapo II argued that the HRPP government's 'boasting' about the country's WS$2 billion GDP 'did not reflect positively on the minimum wage'.
+The TSP promised to raise the minimum wage from WS$2.30 to WS$3.00 tālā per hour.
+Party Leader Faʻapo II argued that the HRPP government's 'boasting' about the country's WS$2 billion GDP "did not reflect positively on the minimum wage".
 The Samoa First Union applauded the minimum wage increase proposal, with the union's coordinator describing it as a "win-win for Samoa".
 The party also announced its intention to increase the retirement pension from WS$125 to WS$250 per month.
 Regarding the youth, the TSP pledged to introduce universal education, establish a branch of the National University of Samoa in Savaiʻi to serve students there and implement fees-free health care for children, including prescriptions without charge.
 Palusalue announced that the TSP would finance these initiatives by reversing the government's "reckless spending" on "failed development projects".
 He said these actions had been the cause of an increase in Samoa's foreign debt of over one billion tālā.
 The TSP declined to raise taxes.
 The party also vowed to abolish the three-year residency requirement that candidates must satisfy to be eligible to contest an election.
-Palusalue stated, "We are committed to implement these measures so that everyone has an equal chance at having a good life.
-Our people in Samoa deserve this; we owe it to them to deliver."

-Capital Radio Samoa predicted that the ruling party would win the elections.